Last updated on : 12 Jul, 2025

 One cup of coconut water provides about 600 mg of potassium.
 It’s a low-calorie, electrolyte-rich alternative to sugary drinks and perfect in smoothies or on its own.

-A cup of cooked white beans contains 829 mg of potassium.
-Beans are high in protein, fibre, and essential vitamins, making them a great addition to soups, salads, and stews.
+Beans are a fantastic source of potassium.
+A cup of cooked white beans contains around 829 mg of potassium.
+Beans are also high in protein, fibre, folate, and iron.
+They can be added to salads, stews, or soups for a wholesome meal.

 In addition to well-known potassium sources, several other foods can significantly boost your intake.
 Let’s get to know them and discover how they can help enhance your diet and health.